Ujjwal-Gupta-web/how-to-deploy-mern-app-to-heroku/readme.md

 ```
 cd server/client    // no need to do this if you are already inside this directory.
-npm run build     // this to create a build file which contains all the React content to be served
+npm run build.     // this to create a build file which contains all the React content to be served
 ```